isomerpages/enterprisesg-switch/_flagship/Partner Events/GGEF Sustainability Roundtable powered by Global Green Connect.md

 description: ""
 third_nav_title: Partner Events
 ---
 ![Partner Event SWITCH 2022](/images/Sustainability%20Roundtable%20(2400%20x%201200px).png)
 # **About**
 To meet the growing demand of future generations and climate challenges, building sustainable and resilience cities would require more technological innovations.

-In this roundtable session, we shall hear from industry experts, sustainability practitioners, policy makers and academia to share their insights on re-imagine sustainable development by integrating innovation and technology.
+In the roundtable session, we heard from industry experts, sustainability practitioners, policy makers and academia on their insights on re-imagine sustainable development by integrating innovation and technology.
 They will also discuss how to use innovation and technology to advance in ESG practice.

 ## **Details**